Mymo-in-Bb/kolic-reference-grammar/morphology.md

 🚧 This section is a Work In Progress 🚧

+## Participles {#participles}

+### The Past Participle {#past-participle}

+The past participle is formed by suffixing "-g" to the infinitive minus the "r" ending, and an agreement suffix depending on gender, case, and number agreement, exactly like a typical adjective (section under construction).

+_Líttar (throw) → líttaga, líttag, líttägi (thrown)_
+_Súgðar (weigh down) → súgðaga, súgðag, súgðägi (weighed down)_
+_Túfnir (fall) → túfniga, túfnig, túfnigi (fallen)_

+The past participle is used when an adjective describes the result of an action.

 # Adjectives {#adjectives}

 🚧 This section is a Work In Progress 🚧